 This article will help to understand difference between A and CNAME records.

 A record is used to points a name to specific IP Address.
-For example, if you want to the name blog.looklinux.com to point to the server 22.214.171.124 you will need to configure like below.
+For example, if you want point blog.looklinux.com to server 184.108.40.206 you will need to configure like below.

-CNAME record is used to points a name to another name, instead of IP Addresss.
+CNAME record is used to points a domain to another domain instead of IP Address.
 The CNAME source represents an alias for the target name and inherits its entire resolution chain.

 I hope this article will help to understand difference between A and CNAME records.
 If you have any queries and problem please comment in comment section.